On Spaces Associated with Invariant Divisors on Galois Covers of Riemann Surfaces and Their Applications: Introduction

-Our way of proof of these results is as follows.
+The way we prove these results is as follows.
 We deduce the generalized Chevalley--Weil Formula for characters (i.e., 1-dimensional representations) directly from our normalization method.
 As any automorphism of $X$ lies in the cyclic group that it generates, this suffices for establishing the generalized Eichler Trace Formula.
 The complete generalized Chevalley--Weil Formula then follows from basic representation theory.
-Our proof here is straightforward as well, using only classical results like the Riemann--Roch Theorem and character theory, and not requiring the infinite covers of \cite{[CW]} or any more complicated objects.
+Note that our proof is straightforward, using only classical results like the Riemann--Roch Theorem and character theory, without the infinite covers of \cite{[CW]} or any other complicated objects.

-Finally, we recall that \cite{[LR]} established a decomposition of $J(X)$ according to the rational irreducible representations of $G$, while \cite{[R]} evaluated the dimensions of the resulting components.
+Finally, we recall that \cite{[LR]} establishes a decomposition of $J(X)$ according to the rational irreducible representations of $G$, while \cite{[R]} evaluates the dimensions of the resulting components.
 We show how the results of \cite{[R]} (as well as some of those of the previous reference) follow from the (classical) Chevalley--Weil Formula, and relate certain parts of this decomposition to quotients of $X$ that are cyclic over $S$.
-This is of interest, since these parts can be easily described by equations over $\mathbb{C}(S)$.
-The resulting description is based on a certain refinement of the Prym varieties from \cite{[LR]} (which generalize vastly the classical notion of Prym varieties), which we define for cyclic covers and call primitive Prym varieties.
+This is of interest, since these parts can be easily described using equations over $\mathbb{C}(S)$.
+Our description is based on a refinement of the Prym varieties from \cite{[LR]} (which generalize vastly the classical notion of Prym varieties), which we define for cyclic covers and call primitive Prym varieties.